osrg/gobgp/README.md

 list](https://lists.sourceforge.net/lists/listinfo/gobgp-devel) for
 questions, discussion, suggestions, etc.

-You have to code or documentation for GoBGP?
+You have code or documentation for GoBGP?
 Awesome!
 Send a pull request.
 No CLA, board members, governance, or other mess.

 ## Licensing